 Solovey, Mark, July 2020, Social Science for What?
-Public Funding for the “Other Sciences” at the U.S. National Science Foundation since World War Two (Cambridge, MA: MIT Press).
+Battles over Public Funding for the “Other Sciences” at the National Science Foundation (Cambridge, MA: MIT Press)

 Solovey, Mark and Deborah Weinstein, co-editors, Fall 2019, “Living Well: Histories of Wellbeing and Human Flourishing,” Journal of the History of the Behavioral Sciences, v.
 55, pp. 271-357.